holly394/accountability-app/README.md

 which port it is run in.
 When changes are pushed to GitHub, GitHub Actions for building Docker images are used to build a new version of that image, so anyone who wishes to do so may spin up a container.

-#### layout.html and apology.html:
+#### layout.html, apology.html, login.html and register.html:
+I created this app using some files that were used in the CS50 finance problem set as a base and built on top of those.
-These are mostly taken from the CS50 finance project. **layout.html** is where we can make the navigation bar so users can navigate between different pages.
-The apology page **apology.html** uses jinja to extend **layout.html** and inserts code into specific blocks.
+As such, `layout.html` is where we can make the navigation bar so users can navigate between different pages.

-#### login.html and register.html:
+Similarly, the apology page `apology.html` uses Jinja to extend `layout.html` and inserts code into specific blocks.
-`login.html` has a form for login that connects to `app.py("/login")` with a post request checking the user id and password information. `register.html` has a form for registering a new user which connects to `app.py("/register")` with a post request inserting the new user data and checking that the password is correctly entered both times
+`login.html` has a form for login that connects to `app.py("/login")` with a post request checking the user id and password information. `register.html` has a form for registering a new user which connects to `app.py("/register")` with a post request inserting the new user data and checking that the password is correctly entered both times.

 #### home.html:
 This is an introductory page accessible to both registered and non-registered people.
 This also extends `layout.html`.